Skip to content

 Payment methods:

-In our testing, we received payment via direct deposit within StubHub’s stated payout window after the event.
-The payout matched the listed amount minus the 15% fee.
+Direct deposit payments arrive within StubHub’s stated payout window after the event, and the payout matches the listed amount minus the 15% fee.

 You can track your payment status under My Tickets > Sales in your StubHub account.
 If you need to cancel an unsold listing, you can do that anytime.
 Our guide on how to cancel a StubHub order covers the full process.